 Classical dances of Indian states are much more than mere body movements.
 Right from ancient times, the classical dance forms are acknowledged as a discipline and a way to devote oneself to God through art.

 The history of dance in India has a long and intricate story to tell, with the intuition of sages who were once artists identifying the art as a means to devote oneself to god.
-In the golden decades of ancient India dance never was a shallow form of entertainment but, devotion itself.
-Men and women who indulged in this devotion knew about their identity with the supreme self.
+In the golden decades of ancient India dance never was a shallow form of entertainment but devotion itself.
+Also, men and women who indulged in this devotion knew about their identity with the supreme self.
 Thus, their body movements, postures, exhilarations, titillations, countenance, smile, and vibrations all were oblations to please the divine, immortal, birthless, and supreme power.

-The compilation of classic text that has survived and is recognized widely is the Hindu text, Natya Shastra.
+The compilation of classic text that has survived and is recognized widely in the Hindu text, Natya Shastra.
 This text bears the name of the sage Bharata.
 He articulates that the text is attributed to Brahma.
-Brahma divined the text from the Rigveda, Samaveda, Yajurveda, and Atharvaveda.
+Further, Brahma divined the text from the Rigveda, Samaveda, Yajurveda, and Atharvaveda.
 The first text was compiled between 200 BCE and 200 CE.